physcrowley/csaq1/docs/2_simple-data.md

 1. Reproduce the code and data file above in your project's folder (write the code in `main.py`).
 Set the delimiter in the `split()` method to `', '` (comma and space).
 What happens to the output?
 Would this remove the need for `strip()` if there was a text field at the end of the record (i.e. just before the newline)?
 Add your answers as a comment in main.py.

 2. Change the data file to remove the comma between the first and last names, and change the code so there is only one variable for the full name (why not `full_name`?).
-Don't forget to change the field indexes for the other variables.
-Also don't forget to change the print statements.
-Does the delimiter in `split()` apply each character individually (i.e. comma OR space) or as a sequence (comma AND space)?
+   - Don't forget to change the field indexes for the other variables.
+   - Also don't forget to change the print statements.
+   - Does the delimiter in `split()` apply each character individually (i.e. comma OR space) or as a sequence (comma AND space)?
 How could you tell?
 Add your answers as a comment in main.py.

 3. Create a new data file that includes one record made of several fields of different data types separated by commas.
-Write a script in your project's `main.py` file that reads, cleans and presents the data in this file after it reads that data from the `simple_data.txt` file.
+Write a script in your project's `main.py` file that reads, cleans and presents the data in this file just after it reads that data from the `simple_data.txt` file.

+(C) 2024 David Crowley, EAO